Seddryck/PocketCsvReader/docs/_docs/fluent-api-schema.md

 ## Overview

 The Fluent API for schema definition in PocketCsvReader provides an intuitive and expressive way to define the structure of CSV data.
 This is particularly useful when working with `IDataReader`, where the `GetValue` method returns a boxed `object`.
 This powerful feature enables dynamic retrieval of any column's value without prior type knowledge, making it highly flexible for handling various data types.
-It seamlessly integrates with schema definitions to ensure proper casting and minimize conversion overhead..
+It seamlessly integrates with schema definitions to ensure proper casting and minimize conversion overhead.

 Defining a schema ensures that values are correctly interpreted and cast to their expected types, avoiding unnecessary type conversions at runtime.